-Cyber liability insurance can pay for expenses if a small business suffers a data breach or malicious software attack, including customer notification, credit monitoring, legal fees, and fines.
+Cyber liability insurance, also called cybersecurity insurance, protects small businesses from the high costs of a data breach or malicious software attack.
+It covers expenses such as customer notification, credit monitoring, legal fees, and fines.

 This policy provides liability coverage related to: